LefanHu/MasterQuoter/README.md

 - ~~Add attachment quoting support (ability to quote screenshots, sound files or picture attachments)~~
 - ~~Add "nice navigation" (page flipping for listing quotes)~~
 - ~~Comic strip or user friendly help bar OR possibly a pre-drawn image help bar~~
+- ~~Use mongodb for storage~~
+- Add feature to associate quote snippets with others users included in message snippet (currently working on)
+- Make database queries async using 'motor' driver for mongodb

 ## Future plans
-- Add feature to associate quote snippets with others users included in message snippet
 - Add ability to automatically post saved quotes & snippets to a specified channel